SAP-samples/teched2022-DA264/exercises/ex1/README.md

 42. Type 'PHARMA_CLAIMS_ENRICHED_##' (where ## is your user number) for the 'Dataset Name'.
 <br>![](/exercises/ex1/images/Ex01_Part04_42.png)

-43. Click 'Apply'(at the bottom right).
+43. Click 'Apply' (at the bottom right).
+This will create a new dataset called 'PHARMA_CLAIMS_ENRICHED_##' (where ## is your user number) with the changes you have made by joining tables, creating a new column based on an expression, and removing a column.
 <br>![](/exercises/ex1/images/Apply.png)

 44. Click 'Data Intelligence Metadata Explorer'.